elunna/nerfhack-changelog/README.md

 * peaceful gremlins don't use fountains/pools/etc to split themselves (Fourk)
 * hobbits can get flint with their slings (xNetHack)
 * horned devils get a butt attack
-* All hulks resist poison
+* all hulks resist poison
 * ice and bone devils are now lawful (xNetHack)
 * ice devils have speed 8 (K-Mod)
 * ice devils' cold sting and claw attacks have been buffed, they have the power to strip cold resistance from the player or monsters (xNetHack)